Mulholland Monuments

 This winding ridgeline road in the Santa Monica Mountains was dedicated in honor of William Mulholland, the water engineer who designed the Los Angeles Aqueduct, on Dec.
 27, 1924.
 Originally dirt and called Mulholland Highway, the name was changed to Mulholland Drive in 1939.
 Portions of the original road remain unpaved.^*

-(ca. 1920s)*^ - A group of men survey Mulholland Drive.
-Harry Chandler is third from right and William Mulholland is on the far right.
+(ca. 1923)*^ - A group of men survey Mulholland Drive.
+Moses Sherman is at center with Harry Chandler to the right of him.
+William Mulholland is on the far right.

-(ca. 1937)** - This view of a Mulholland Highway directional sign, which is attributed to the Automobile Club and includes an AAA logo, is taken from the Cahuenga Pass where Cahuenga meets Mulholland.
+(ca. 1938)** - This view of a Mulholland Highway directional sign, which is attributed to the Automobile Club and includes an AAA logo, is taken from the Cahuenga Pass where Cahuenga meets Mulholland.
 The natural hillside is visible to the east because this is before the 101 freeway was built.
+The name of the road would be changed to Mulholland Drive in 1939.

 Other Mulholland Tributes and Honorariums